Cat Suddenly Stopped Using the Litter Box? Here’s What to Do!

 Figuring out why your feline has suddenly stopped using the litter box is essential to solving the problem.
 Here are several reasons that cats commonly stop using the litter box.

-Reasons That a Cat May Stop Using a Litter Box
+The 11 Reasons a Cat May Stop Using a Litter Box

 1. Medical Problems